shra012/DigitalOcean/README.md

-# DigitalOcean
+# Digital-Ocean
-A respository that contains all digtalocean releated components.
+A repository that holds all digital ocean related components.